Cherepezhka/cherepezhka/README.md

 ### Hello there 👋

 ### My name is Oleg Zharkov
-- ⚡ I graduated from BMSTU with a master's degree in engineering
+- ⚡ I graduated from Bauman Moscow State Technical Universaty with a Master's degree in engineering
 - 🌱 I’m currently learning data science.
 Here you can see my projects.

 ###### Data Science: